Mourners honor the NYPD officer killed in the attack at the NFL headquarters building

 Later, officers saluted as Islam's casket, draped in U.S. and NYPD flags, was brought to a hearse for burial at a cemetery in Totowa, New Jersey.

+“I keep thinking it’s a prank or like a lucid dream," she said, calling her mom her “rock.”

+More than 500 people attended the funeral, the New York Post reported.
+LePatner was one of Blackstone’s top executives, specializing in real estate.

-Another victim, real estate firm worker Julia Hyman, 27, was mourned at an emotional service Wednesday at a Manhattan synagogue.
+Another victim, real estate firm worker Julia Hyman, 27, was mourned at an emotional service Wednesday at the same synagogue located just blocks from where the shooting happened.

 Governor praises officer for saving lives